jahiruddincse/Intelligent-GPA-Prediction-and-Academic-Decision-Support-System/README.md

 A structured, AI-inspired system that predicts GPA based on expected grades and helps students make smarter academic decisions.

+The system predicts GPA based on the expected grades entered by the user.
+It analyzes each subject using credits, difficulty, and preparation level.
+A score is calculated to identify which subjects have the highest impact.
+Based on this, it suggests where to focus for better academic performance.

 ---

 ## 1. Overview